moment/luxon/docs/zones.md

 ## Changing the default zone

-By default, Luxon creates DateTimes in the system's local zone.
+By default, Luxon creates DateTimes in the system's time zone, which is normally set to the local time zone where the machine that executes this code is located.
 However, you can override this behavior globally:

 ```js
 Settings.defaultZoneName = "Asia/Tokyo";